robtweed/node-mdbm/README.md

 I've developed *node-mbdm* to make it possible for the growing Node.js community to benefit from the great flexibility and performance that these Global-based databases provide.
 The combination of Node.js and Globals is truly remarkable, and I'm hoping node-mdm will result in them becoming much better known for NoSQL database storage.

+*node-mdbm* is one of two Node.js clients available for GT.M and Cach&#233;.
+It uses an HTTP-based interface that is based around the SimpleDB protocol, secured using an HMacSHA1 or HMacSHA256 signature.
+The protocol has been adapted to allow responses to be returned as JSON documents rather than XML documents.

+An alternative client, node-mwire, which uses an adaptation of the Redis wire protocol, is also available.

 ##  Installing the Global-based back-end System